-PSG's Mbappe 'most valuable player in the world'
+PSG's Mbappe 'most valuable player in world'

-Kylian Mbappe: Paris St-Germain forward is world's most valuable player, ahead of Vinicius Jr & Erling Haaland
+Kylian Mbappe: Paris St-Germain forward ranked world's most valuable player

 Last updated on .From the section Football